mdanwar27/Codecademy-Analysis/README.md

 4. Detect patterns in student engagement over time.
 5. Provide data-driven insights for course improvements.

-**📊 Key Insights :**

-1. ✅ Trends show an increase in interest in AI, Data Science, and Cloud Computing courses.
-2. ✅ Advanced courses have fewer enrollments.
-3. ✅ Most popular courses are typically beginner-friendly and related to programming languages like C and Python.

 ***🔧 Installation & Usage Instructions :**

 To run the Jupyter Notebook locally, follow these steps: